Robert Crawford (Scottish poet)

 Robert Crawford FRSE FBA FRSL (born 1959) is a Scottish poet, scholar and critic.
-He is currently Professor of English at the University of St Andrews.
+He is emeritus Professor of English at the University of St Andrews.

 Early life

 Robert Crawford was born in Bellshill, Scotland, and grew up in Cambuslang.
 He was educated at the private Hutchesons' Grammar School and in the same city at Glasgow University, where he received his M.A. degree.
 He then went to Balliol College, Oxford, where he received his D. Phil.

 Family

 His paternal grandfather was a Minister in the Church of Scotland and Crawford considers himself a "Christian with a Presbyterian accent, rather than a Protestant", which he feels has rather assertive overtones in the contemporary West of Scotland.
 He has written on the relationship between science and religion as well as religious poetry.

 Themes

 His main interest is in Post-Enlightenment Scottish literature, including Robert Burns and Robert Fergusson, but he has a keen interest in contemporary poetry, including Edwin Morgan, Douglas Dunn and Liz Lochhead.

 Crawford is a prolific and successful poet and concerns himself with the nature and processes of creative writing.
 He has a particular interest in the work of T. S. Eliot and other aspects of Modernism.

 He is interested in the relationship between literature, particularly poetry, and modern science, including information technology.
 He says he shares an appreciation of poetry and science as kinds of discovery quickened by observation and imagination.
 He even goes so far as to claim that it "is part of the poet's delight even duty, to use such [scientific] words and experience in poetry".

 The geography and place names of Scotland feature very prominently in his own poems and he takes a lively interest in the developing politics of contemporary Scotland, as well as science, politics, religion, landscape, and environment and spirituality.
 Many of his poems also deal with gender and sex (particularly married sex).